I know a lot about solo travel safety.

 But that's not my focus.
 I spend more time traveling, learning, and sharing my solo travel experiences and tips than focusing on safety.

-He researches and writes about travel safety as his job with World Nomads, a travel insurance company.
+Phil Sylvester, with a background in insurance, is a travel safety expert.
 (You can read how important I consider travel insurance to be here: Going Alone?
 Travel Insurance is a Must.)

 It seems to me that Phil is just the guy to call upon for fresh views on solo travel safety.
 Here are my questions and his answers.

 Q & A with Phil Sylvester of World Nomads

 Q: As a travel insurance expert you likely see the worst of what can happen to a traveler.
 Is the world generally safe?

 Phil: If you’re afraid to travel because you don’t think it’s safe, have a look around your kitchen at all the sharp knives and electrical devices (close to running water!).
 Any place can feel unsafe when you are looking for that.
 What’s the saying; when your only tool is a hammer everything looks like a nail?
 So, yes, I believe the world is a pretty safe place.
 More of it is safe than unsafe, by a vast majority.
 Also consider that about 75% of the bad things that happen to people are the result of stupidity or are self-inflicted, so it takes just a little bit of sense and care to keep yourself safe.

 Q: Should safety be considered when choosing a destination?
 How do you determine if a destination is safe?
 Are some destinations safe for some people but not for others?
 Are there countries to which you would advise solo travelers not to go?

 Phil: Other than a war zone where people are actually shooting at each other I would never presume to tell you to not go to a destination.
 That’s because each traveler is different and has different capabilities.
 Would you tell McGyver to not go to Afghanistan?
 Heck no, get him over there pronto and fix up all that’s wrong with the place!